 Skype is a good alternative to Zoom.
 It's a bit easier to use, but also works across various platforms and costs nothing at the outset.
-It even allows you to call landlines and cell numbers at reasonable rates, supports texting and can even conduct real-time translation.
+It even allows you to call landlines and cell numbers at reasonable rates, supports texting and can conduct real-time translation, too.

 Finally, we recommend Discord for gamers, which features robust apps across mobile and desktop.
 In fact, Discord is built for streaming games to small groups of people, and the company recently increased the cap on its Go Live free streaming service from 10 to 50 individuals for the next several months as a response to the pandemic.

 Here's a closer look at all of the best video chat apps.

 The best video chat apps you can download today

 Works with: iOS, Android, Windows, Mac, Web | Maximum free users: Time limit for 3 or more